Living with Elephants: dispelling myths, setting standards and changing attitudes

 Patara Elephant Farm has arguably the best breeding programme of captive Asian elephants in the world, having birthed 36 elephants last year with a projected 34 being born this year.
 The Thai Elephant-Assisted Therapy Project is successfully exploring ways for elephants to be used in therapy for children with autism and Down syndrome.
 Groups like NAKA and GTAEF are turning the narrative tide and gaining traction in pooling resources and support from various stakeholders.
 Travelife, in partnership with Center of Excellence in Elephant and Wildlife Research, Chiang Mai University, ACEWG and various other supporters, are working to set up the Elephant Camp Animal Welfare and Sustainability Standard which they hope will be adopted by elephant camps throughout the region.
 Mae Sa Elephant Camp, Chiang Mai’s first elephant tourism business, and owner of 80 elephants, has also shown remarkable commitment over the past four years by now offering mahout training courses and certifications which are of a standard acceptable by all parties.
 It is hoped that others will soon play ball and together we can look forward to a bright and sustainable future with our pachyderm friends.

-Read an interview on Changing the Narrative for Captive Elephants
+Related Article: Changing the Narrative for Captive Elephants

 If you are interested in learning more about this issue please visit